-Nigeria with the population of over 140 million people is endowed with various mineral resources such as petroleum, coal, uranium, granite, ironore and much more.
-In spite of these natural resources, the country has been numbered as one of the poorest in the world today.
-The poverty situation in Nigeria is so bad that it has been estimated that over 60% of the Nigerian population is rated to be living below the poverty line while the economic growth rate is only 1.8% of the GDP (Weller et al, 1999).
+Nigeria with the population of over 140 million people is endowed with various mineral resources such as petroleum, coal, uranium, granite, iron-ore etc. In spite of these natural resources, the country has been numbered as one of the poorest countries in the world today.
+The poverty situation in Nigeria is so bad that it has been estimated that over 60% of the Nigerian population is rated to be below the poverty line while the economic growth rate is only 1.8% of the GDP (Weller, et al 1999).
+To reduce and alleviate the Nigerian poverty situation, an effective economic development polices have to be adopted over the year.

-To reduce and alleviate the Nigerian poverty situation, an effective economic development polices have to be adopted over the years.
-Economic development policy as a process of improving the quality of all human lives usually focuses on three aspects which include; raising income for consumption, fostering self-esteem through institutions that promote human dignity and respect; and increasing people's freedom (Todaro,1994).
-This can only be achieved through the adoption and implementation of a comprehensive Small and Medium Enterprises (SMEs) policies.
-SMEs development has been identified as an important factor in every economic and development growth strategy as it accounts for more than 60% of the economic activity in Nigeria and 94% of the total share of the employment figure (Weller et al, 1999; Udechukwu, 2003; Ndubusi, 2004).
+have to be adopted over the year.

+Economic development policy, is a process of improving the quality of all human lives usually focuses on three aspects which include; raising incomes and consumption, fostering self-esteem through institution that promote human dignity and respect; and increasing people's freedom (Todaro 1994), can only be achieved through the adoption and implement of a comprehensive SMEs policies.
+SMEs development has been identified as an important factor in every economic and development growth strategy as it accounts for more than 60% of economic activity in Nigeria and 94% of the total share of the employment (Weller, et al 1999; Udechukwu 2003; Ndubusi 2004).

 The importance of SMEs to economic development in Nigeria is increasingly becoming recognized by both local donors and international agencies.
 They have been acknowledged as the springboard for sustainable economic development (Olorunshola, 2003).
 The interest of nations in promoting SMEs especially the less developed countries according to Olorunshola (2003) is based on the failure of past industrial policies to generate efficient self-sustaining growth; increased emphasis on self-reliant approach to development and the recognition that dynamic and growing SMEs can contribute substantially to a wide range of developmental objectives.

-Their importance includes employment generation, wealth creation, mobilization of domestic savings for investment (Ogunleye, 2004), poverty alleviation, conservation of foreign exchange to mention but few.
-Udechukwu (2003) and Ndubusi (2004) in their study listed the following as the areas where SMEs is mostly essential as a growth strategy to include improvement of standard of living; substantial local capital formation;

-achievement of high levels of productivity and capability; means of achieving equitable and sustainable industrial diversification and dispersal; appreciable contribution to gross domestic product; increased harnessing of local raw material and technological and export diversification.
+Their importance includes employment generation, wealth creation, mobilization of domestic savings for investment (Ogunleye 2004), Poverty alleviation, conservation of foreign exchange etc. Udechukwu 2003 and Ndubusi 2004 in their work listed the following as the areas where SMEs is mostly essentially as a growth strategy to include improvement of standard of living; substantial local capital formation; achievement of high levels of productivity and capability; means of achieving equitable and sustainable industrial diversification and dispersal; appreciable contribution to gross domestic product; increased harnessing of local raw material and technological and export diversification.

-In spite of these, SMEs have been identified with several problems such as; inadequate and inefficient infrastructural facilities, lack of adequate credit for start up and expansion, bureaucratic bottlenecks, lack of education among SMEs operators, corruption, lack of access to information and inefficiency in the administration of incentives, weak demand of their products, incidence of multiplicity of regulatory agencies, unco-ordination of support system, unwillingness and inability of the financial institutions in extending credit to SMEs (NCI, 2001; Emmanuel, 2002; Beuns, 2004; Amijee, 2004; Udechukwu, 2003).
+In spite of these, SMEs have been identified with the following challenges; inadequate and inefficient infrastructural facilities, lack of adequate credit for start up and expansion, bureaucratic bottlenecks lack of education among SMEs operators, corruption, lack of access to information and inefficiency in the administration of incentives (Beuns, 2004; Amijee, 2004); weak demand for products, incidence of multiplicity of regulatory agencies, and taxes, unco-ordination support system, unwillingness and inability of financial institutions in extending credit to SMEs (NCI, 2001; Chinonye, 2002; Udechukwu, 2003).
+Oyekanmi (2004) suggested the following strategies as a way of mitigating some of these challenges;